 - Guide 1: How to Remove FreeShoppingTool from Windows.

-- Guide 2: Get rid of FreeShoppingTool from Mac OS X.
+- Guide 2: Get rid of FreeShoppingTool on Mac OS X.

-- Guide 3: Remove FreeShoppingTool from Google Chrome.
+- Guide 3: Remove FreeShoppingTool in Google Chrome.

 - Guide 4: Erase FreeShoppingTool from Mozilla Firefox.